 This is the praying Pope statue, I don‘t know maybe the shadow in the small crypt (don‘t know if it‘s called this way) but it’s kind of strange…and beautiful

-Sorry for the poor quality, no flash inside and the room was in the dark, so since I’m not an expert at editing it came out bad
+Sorry for the poor quality, no flash inside and the room was in the dark.
+Since I’m not an expert at editing it came out bad

 The sun decided to shine bright… very bright that day so we had to stop buying a hat. you’ll find lots of hats vendors around the sites, be careful with the prices.